johnandrea/draw-bowtie-plus/README.md

 --title="value"

 Display a title on the output chart.
+Default is no title.

 --iditem=value